sal2993/greetings-application/README.md

 ##Service 1: Greetings Application
 I wrote the web service in Node.js because I have already written to projects in it so I was comfortable with it.
-I chose to use Json Web Tokens to implement the authentication.
+Also it's fast, asynchronous, and there is a lot of documentation and libraries out there for Node.js I chose to use Json Web Tokens to implement the authentication.
 Because It was my first time using them it took me a bit longer than I wanted to finish this.
 But JWTs are very convenient for passing along tokens from client to service #1 to service #2.

+Framework: Express.js for routing, Node.js for the programming language, MONGODB for db, PUG.js for front-end template.

 Build Environment: used a npm library called grunt.
 I configured it to lint all files as they changed and to run all tests and the files changed.
 It also restarts the server automatically after file changes with  a